zicameau/dailyProgrammerPostingAndFormatting/README.md

    c) third section should be the solution of the program.
    d) fourth section should be a description of the file if there is one.
 2) Submit the solution to the reddit post using the reddit api.

+How to use:
+	run reddit_access.py from the command line like so:
+	$ python reddit_access.py
+	then the program will take care of the rest!